iamVP7/mozwebext_book/manuscript/_generated/pandoc/WebExtension_search.md

 #### icons

 icons is the JSONObject, which can be used to show the icon for particular extension.
-It is good pratice to have beautiful icons for our extension.
+It is good practice to have beautiful icons for our extension.
 The normal size we should include is 96px X 96px, 60px X 60px.

 #### permissions